 Clark Paulsen, Division Chief

 In certain circumstances Caltrans may reimburse non-state employees for travel and per diem expenses.
-Non-state employees are defined by the Department of Personnel Administration (DPA) as follows:
+Non-state employees are defined by the Department of Human Resources (CalHR) as follows:

 - Statutory Board Members: Individuals appointed to serve on boards or commissions established by law.
 The Governor, Legislature or department head appoints members.
 The appointing authority establishes headquarters for these board members.